 Susan Howard is a passionate educator and entrepreneur committed to helping students realize and maximize their potential as ‘scholars and engaged citizens who are prepared to act’ through an unconventional exploration of design thinking, principles of gamification, social marketing, and ideation tools.
 Susan’s teaching style engages students in a systems-thinking approach to understanding the intrinsic link between health, environmental, social, and economic challenges and provides them with an arsenal of tools to ultimately adopt, advocate for, or design transformative solutions at an individual, campus, community or global level.

-Susan is an instructor in the School of Integrative Studies teaching the INTS 210 Sustainable World course and a special topics course on design thinking in health, medicine and society (INTS 375).
+Susan is an instructor in the School of Integrative Studies teaching the INTS 210 Sustainable World course and a special topics course on systems thinking in health, medicine and society (INTS 375).
 In the Fall of 2019 in addition to teaching INTS 375, she will teach INTS 410 Contemporary Health Issues and a flagship Design Thinking Course (DSGN 101) as part of a new Design Thinking Minor.
 Prior to her appointment as a Medicine, Health & Society faculty, she served as an adjunct instructor in the Global and Community Health department and as an instructor in the Environmental, Science & Policy department.
-Her educational contribution to enhancing student learning at Mason has been recognized by the Office of the Provost in 2014 for Outstanding Teaching as a result of high student evaluations and through the 2017 Teaching Distinction Award from the Stearns Center for Faculty Teaching Excellence and through the 2019 Faculty Career Connection Award.
+Her educational contribution to enhancing student learning at Mason has been recognized by the Office of the Provost in 2014 for Outstanding Teaching as a result of high student evaluations, through the 2017 Teaching Distinction Award from the Stearns Center for Faculty Teaching Excellence and through the 2019 Faculty Career Connection Award.

 Susan’s systems-thinking approach to teaching has been influenced by her early work as an award-winning investigative producer and broadcast journalist at KITV in Honolulu where she reported on community, environmental, health and social issues and uncovered inequities in health care access that resulted in legislative changes in Hawaii.
 Locally, in Maryland, at WMAR-TV, in collaboration with WRC-TV, she spearheaded a civic, governmental, and corporate initiative combined with a media campaign entitled Closing the Loop that led to the promotion of conservation practices and adoption of recycling policies in the DMV region.
 Her career then evolved to apply media, marketing, and advertising practices as tools for social and behavior change to solve global health and environmental problems as a co-founder and managing director of the communication and marketing firm, Howard Delafield International, LLP.